-Here at lawfulrebel.com we consider thinking the most important thing that people can do.
-We advocate questioning asumptions and thinking outside the box.
+Here at lawfulrebel.com, we consider thinking the most important thing that people can do.
+We advocate questioning assumptions and thinking outside the box.
 A degree of thinking about thinking is necessary.
 This post is the first step in addressing what thinking is, what it is not, some common misconceptions about it, and how to do it more effectively.
 Let’s begin the discussion with a look at why it is so important.

 Thinking is our most important survival tool, whether in the wilderness or in modern high-tech urban living.
 Our survival depends on our ability to work out what to do.
 Like it or not, we humans have no innate knowledge.
 You cannot know what berries are poisonous and which are good for you.
 You have to figure out how to build a shelter and where to find water just as you have to figure out how to build a house, make money, socially interact etc.

-Thinking leads to a sense of self-efficacy (can do mind set) and therefore self-esteem because gaining knowledge increases our self-confidence.
-If we think and figure stuff out we gain knowledge and we feel good, we feel capable, able to live and therefore worthy to live.
+Thinking leads to a sense of self-efficacy (can do mindset) and therefore self-esteem because gaining knowledge increases our self-confidence.
+If we think and figure stuff out we are informed and we feel capable, able to live and therefore worthy to live.
 Our self-esteem is like a vessel that holds our capacity for happiness.
-In this way our happiness (or unhappiness) indirectly depends upon our thinking or lack of thinking.
+In this way, our happiness (or unhappiness) indirectly depends upon our thinking or lack of thinking.
 The evasion of thinking, just like the evasion of anything that requires our attention, can never lead to a happy outcome.

 Thinking is the only way to not to be fooled by people trying to trick you or defraud you.
 It is widely agreed that being savvy and switched on is the way to go.
 It has never been considered cool to be ignorant!
 It is far less likely that any individual will be tricked or conned or persuaded into some scheme that does not serve them if they are thinking.
 A thinking man or woman is no fool.

 Thinking is the only way to plan, to define goals and values, and then to realise them.
 Anything we wish to accomplish in our lives, any ambition we wish to pursue, any dream we wish to realise, requires thinking.
-Yes action is essential also, but the first step is thinking.
+Yes, action is essential also, but the first step is thinking.
 Many have heard of the 5 P’s – failing to plan is planning to fail.
 Think, plan and succeed!

 Thinking our way to health